Events

 Navigation support

-A dedicated Access Coordinator will be available at the core venues on both days of the event.
-Volunteers will be available to support and guide delegates between train or bus stations, venues, drop-off points, or nearby hotels.
-This support must be requested in advance by Monday 12 May.
+A dedicated Access Coordinator will be available at Venue Cymru on 9, 10 & 11 September.
+Staff will be available to support and guide delegates between train stations, venues, drop-off points, or nearby hotels.
+Please request this support in advance by Monday 10 August.

-Trained assistance dogs are welcome.
-Water will be provided for dogs.
-Volunteers will be able to sit with dogs for limited periods of time if required, please ask the Access Coordinator for this at the venue.
+Trained assistance dogs are welcome at Venue Cymru.
+Please contact info@xolabs.co.uk so that the venue can then allocate the most appropriate seating for you.
+Water can be provided for dogs.
+Staff will be able to sit with dogs for limited periods of time if required, please ask the Access Coordinator for this at the venue.

 If a delegate has a dog allergy, they should let us know in the access requirements form when buying their pass.
 We can then take reasonable steps to ensure that person has minimal or no contact with dogs by ensuring areas of the venue remain dog free.